thma/ThreepennyElectron/README.md

 ## Writing a platform independent standalone calculator app

 In order to provide a bit more than just a hello world example I'm showcasing a simple pocket calculator app.
 This allows to demonstrate basic features of writing real world UI applications.
+The calculator is based on an earlier [Threepenny GUI demo by Aleksey Pirogov](https://bitbucket.org/astynax/threep/src/default/).

 The UI of the calculator is shown in the screenshot below.
 It features a display, a numeric block for entering digits and a decimal point, buttons for the four basic arithmetical operations, a **clear** button and a **clear error** button: